wmcnamara/unity-stickybomb/README.md

 A simple stickybomb script that applies explosion force to nearby rigidbodies, and will play effects/sounds.

-Works for Unity, works with single script, and is highly customizable.
+Contained in a single script/prefab, and is highly customizable.

 # Example